alijvhr/notify-bot-woocommerce/readme.md

-# WooCommerce to Telegram bot
+# Telegram bot for WooCommerce

 Telegram order management plugin for Woocommerce

 ## Description

 Are you a WooCommerce website administrator looking for an efficient and optimal solution to stay informed about your orders?
 Look no further!
-Our WooCommerce to Telegram Bot plugin is specifically developed to cater to your needs.
+Our Telegram bot for WooCommerce plugin is specifically developed to cater to your needs.

 With this plugin, you can effortlessly update the status of your orders directly from Telegram messages, eliminating the need to access the WordPress admin dashboard.
 Say goodbye to wasting time checking the order section of your website!